CTCycle/ADSORFIT-model-fitting/README.md

 - `pressure [Pa]:` These are the pressure points of the adsorption isotherm, measured in Pascal
 - `uptake [mol/g]` This column contains the uptake measurements of the adsorption isotherm, expressed in mol/g

+- **best fit:** collects the best fitting results of with different models

+- **logs:** the application logs are saved within this folder

 ### 4. Configurations
 For customization, you can modify the main configuration parameters using `settings/app_configurations.json`